-John Williamson is a trusted advocate and advisor that focuses his practice on complex commercial litigation.
-John has advocated for clients in a variety of matters including contract breaches, fiduciary duty violations, business separations, and other complex issues, presenting cases in both state and federal courts.
+John Williamson is a trusted advocate and advisor that focuses his practice on complex commercial litigation, construction disputes, and insurance claims.
+John has advocated for clients in a variety of matters including contract breaches, construction disputes, fiduciary duty violations, business separations, and other complex issues, presenting cases in both state and federal courts.

-Before joining Platt Richmond, John worked at a Houston/Galveston boutique firm, serving as general counsel for a major insurance company.
-He kickstarted his legal career participating in two student clinics at the University of Houston, helping to form and advise a nonprofit organization dedicated to honoring Texas school shooting victims.
-Notably, John was also a plaintiff in the landmark case, Senne v.
+Prior to Platt Richmond, John honed his legal skills through clerking roles at a full-service business law firm and a specialized commercial litigation boutique, before eventually joining a full-service Houston/Galveston law firm that served as general counsel to a major insurance company.
+Serving as General Counsel, John acquired substantial litigation experience acting in both plaintiff and defendant roles.
+While in law school, John participated in two student clinics at the University of Houston, helping to form and advise a nonprofit organization dedicated to honoring Texas school shooting victims.
+John also worked in the University of Houston athletic department advising student-athletes and coaches regarding NCAA Bylaws.
+Notably, John was a plaintiff in the landmark case, Senne v.
 Office of the Commissioner of Baseball, where minor league baseball players settled for $185 million for wage violations.
-Currently, John handles a commercial litigation docket and assists businesses with contractual matters.
+Currently, John handles a commercial litigation docket, representing both small businesses and large companies at trial, while assisting other clients with general contractual matters.

 Outside of the courtroom, John manages a music publishing company that recently surpassed 10 million streams on Spotify.
 This venture has provided him with a deep understanding of the legal challenges faced by many startup businesses.
 On weekends, you can find John on the baseball field, coaching his 13U select team.
 He also enjoys spending quality time with his wife, Madeline, and their two children, Adelaide and Johnny.